 Chronology: Emphasis is on current teaching materials and educational trends.

 Geographical Emphasis: Educational methods and approaches used in the United States are strongly emphasized.
 Materials issued or published by the Indiana Department of Education as well as area school corporations are selectively collected.

 Cultural Diversity: Materials are selected to reflect cultural diversity and to promote respect and appreciation of all cultures.

 Curricular and subject treatment: Materials shall be appropriate for all subject areas related to pre-school through 12th grade.

-The ERC collection includes: audio-visual, electronic and print materials on pedagogical approaches and techniques, instructional aids, Indiana Standards Resources, literature for children and young adults, elementary and secondary textbooks, a sample test collection, curriculum materials, and a selective collection of educational software.
+The WERC collection includes: audio-visual, electronic and print materials on pedagogical approaches and techniques, instructional aids, Indiana Standards Resources, literature for children and young adults, elementary and secondary textbooks, a sample test collection, curriculum materials, and a selective collection of educational software.

 Maintenance and Evaluation of the Collection

 A periodic evaluation of the collection will be performed in order to remove or replace materials which are no longer useful.
-The following guidelines have been developed to aid in the weeding process with final decision concerning the removal or replacement of materials given by the ERC supervisor.
+The following guidelines have been developed to aid in the weeding process with final decision concerning the removal or replacement of materials given by the WERC supervisor.